marcverhagen/cs217b/databases/alchemy/README.md

 posts = db.relationship('Post', backref='author', lazy=True)
 ```

 This is NOT a column and it will not be in the database.
 But it does add a relation between a user and their posts.
-In the user model 'Post' references the name of the model class.
+In the user model, 'Post' references the name of the model class.
 The actual value of `posts` will be the list of posts for a user, that is, a list of instances of Post.
-The relation also adds a back reference from the `Post` instance to the user, that is, when you have a `Post` instance you can access the `author` variable and get the user.
+The relation also adds a back reference from the Post instance to the user, that is, when you have a Post instance you can access the `author` variable and get the user.
 But there is no `author` column in the posts table.
 With `lazy=True` all we say is that the information will only be extracted if you ask for it (when you first access the variable).

 On the posts side we have a foreign key column.